 With the WSL's commitment to leave every place better than we found it, WSL PURE is collaborating with ‘Glowing Glowing Gone', a global campaign, in partnership with The Ocean Agency, advocating for greater funding and action for coral reef conservation by highlighting the global danger signaled by fluorescing corals.
 This campaign is focused on raising awareness around the crisis facing coral reefs, while taking action in French Polynesia to support local projects to restore these habitats.

-The collaboration features a complete takeover of the Tahiti Pro Teahupo'o presented by Hurley event branding to incorporate the exact colors of fluorescing corals.
+In addition to local restoration work, the larger Glowing Glowing Gone collaboration features a complete takeover of the Tahiti Pro Teahupo'o presented by Hurley event branding to incorporate the exact colors of fluorescing corals.
 The customized range of "Glowing" coral colors were specifically created by the campaign partners Adobe and Pantone from imagery taken by The Ocean Agency in New Caledonia.
 The three colors, Glowing Yellow, Glowing Blue, and Glowing Purple, will be incorporated into all event branding, including the competition jerseys, which will deviate from standardized colors for the first time ever.
-The Glowing campaign is a joint initiative between The Ocean Agency and UN Environment and includes some of the world's largest conservation organisations.
+The Glowing campaign is a joint initiative between The Ocean Agency and UN Environment and includes some of the world's largest conservation organizations.
 The campaign is supported by Tahiti Pro partners Hurley, Jeep, Corona, and Red Bull.

 In 2016, a team from The Ocean Agency photographed one of the most spectacular and rarest sights in nature while filming the Netflix Original Documentary Chasing Coral.
 A coral reef situated in New Caledonia was "glowing" in incredibly rare vivid colors due to an underwater heatwave.
 The corals were producing brightly colored chemicals that act as sunscreen in a desperate bid to survive the fatally high water temperatures.